September 17, 2018

 In 2016, while the state of Maharashtra was reeling under one of the worst droughts in the history of our country, Chief Minister Devendra Fadnavis declared that 900 million litres of water are wasted everyday in Mumbai alone.

-Soon after, the BMC claimed that there were no takers for treated sewerage water in the city, resulting in 70% of it (3-4 million liters) being released into the sea on a daily basis.
+Soon after, the BMC claimed that there were no takers for treated sewage water in the city, resulting in 70% of it (3-4 million liters) being released into the sea on a daily basis.

 And that’s not all; the city also loses approximately 25% of its water to leakage and theft.

 It’s a grim reality, especially since we have a very real water crisis on our hands.
-And the issue isn’t limited to Maharashtra alone.

 With grave numbers from across the country – Hyderabad losing 168 million gallons to leaks, 16 crore liters wasted in Chennai, and cities like Bangalore and Delhi predicted to run out of groundwater entirely in just a few years, it’s no wonder that India ranks 120 among 122 countries in the water quality index.